 Cranberry Buttermilk Sherbet Recipe

 Light, refreshing cranberry sherbet is a great change of pace from rich, holiday food.
 It’s also popular on a hot, summer day.
-The buttermilk adds a nice tang.—Lisa Speer, Palm Beach, FL
+The buttermilk adds a nice tang. —Lisa Speer, Palm Beach, Florida

 - 1 cup fresh or frozen cranberries

 - 1 cinnamon stick (3 inches)